 In February 2022, the Company filed a second patent infringement suit against eVenus and its parent company in the U.S. District Court for the District of New Jersey (22-cv-00718) asserting that the 133 mg/10 mL ANDA product will infringe the '495 and '336 patents and that the 266 mg/20 mL ANDA product will infringe the '336 patent.
 This filing triggered a second automatic 30-month stay of final approval for the 133 mg/10 mL ANDA product.

-These litigations are in their infancy, and the Company is unable to predict the outcome of this action at this time.
+These litigations are in their early stages, and the Company is unable to predict their outcome at this time.

 Research Development Foundation